maxdotr/Unity-Goal-Oriented-State-Machine/README.md

 1. Create a list of actions.
 2. Define any prerequisites (conditions for execution).
 3. Pass them to the `Goal` constructor with associated parameters:
-- PrerequisitesMet: A delegate to a method that returns a status code.
+- PrerequisitesMet: A delegate to a method that returns a bool.
 The goal will only be available for execution when both this delegate returns true and when online.
 - GoalWeight: The weight of the goal.
 Higher weights (higher in integer, 99 > 1), signal to the StateManager the priority for execution of available goals.
 - RepeatableOnFail: If, when failed and after the fail action is completed, this goal can rejoin goals available for execution.
 - RepeatableOnSuccess: If, when completed successfully, the goal can rejoin goals available for execution.